Purpose

 Detailed Description

 This study is a prospective, randomized, double-blind, placebo-controlled Phase 2a study of three infusions of autologous HB-adMSCs (Hope Biosciences adipose-derived mesenchymal stem cells) (2 x 10^8 total cells per dose) administered over a 6 week period with 14 day intervals between infusions.
-Subjects will be monitored and assessed for infusion related toxicity for the first 4hr. after the infusion and by telephone 24hr. after each infusion.
+Subjects will be monitored and assessed for infusion related toxicity for at least 1 hour after the infusion and by telephone 24hr. after each infusion.
 Safety assessments will be conducted at the study follow-up clinic visits 6 and 12 months, and 2 years (telephone call) after the last HB-adMSC (Hope Biosciences adipose-derived mesenchymal stem cells) infusion, or more frequently if infusion related adverse events are suspected.

 Notice